When I say Las Vegas, what comes to mind?

-27. Go to the Circus for Free!
+Go to the Circus for Free!

-You can see people on the flying trapeze, aerial silk performance, clowns, and many other amazing acts.
+You can see people on the flying trapeze, aerial silk performances, clowns, and many other incredible acts.

-28. See the World’s Largest Chocolate Fountain
+See the World’s Largest Chocolate Fountain

-I mean, can I just jump into this fountain?
+I mean, can I jump into this fountain?
 I doubt the employees would appreciate that, but I love the thought!

-29. See a Mermaid
+See a Mermaid

 Again, there are all kinds of things in Las Vegas!

 Visit a Chocolate Factory

-The Ethel M Chocolate Factory is a great way to spend a few hours in Las Vegas.
+The Ethel M. Chocolate Factory is a great way to spend a few hours in Las Vegas.
 Ethel M has been making chocolate for over 100 years.

-Take a self-guided tour of the Ethel M Chocolate Factory and then take a self guided tour of the cactus garden before you leave.
+Take a self-guided tour of the Ethel M Chocolate Factory, and then take a self-guided tour of the cactus garden before you leave.

 Recommended Tour: Walking Food Tour of Downtown Las Vegas

-31. Biggest Golden Nugget in Existence
+Biggest Golden Nugget in Existence

-The Hand of Faith was found in 1980 when Kevin Hillier found it outside of his hometown in Wedderburn, Australia.
+The Hand of Faith was found in 1980 when Kevin Hillier found it outside his hometown in Wedderburn, Australia.